U.S. Supreme Court leans toward reining in unions in property rights case | Law-Order

 The companies challenged the regulation after disputes with the United Farm Workers union in 2015.
 Organizers disrupted work on Cedar's property with bullhorns, while Fowler was accused of denying organizers access, drawing a complaint with regulators, according to the lawsuit.
 The San Francisco-based 9th U.S. Circuit Court of Appeals threw out the case in 2019.

-Former President Donald Trump's administration had backed the companies in the case, but Democratic President Joe Biden last month informed the justices that the government had switched sides, asserting that the regulation is lawful.
-The companies are represented in the case by the Pacific Legal Foundation, a conservative legal group.
+Former President Donald Trump's administration had backed the companies, but Democratic President Joe Biden's administration reversed that position, asserting that the regulation is lawful.

 (This story has not been edited by Devdiscourse staff and is auto-generated from a syndicated feed.)